HermanTeng19/ai-chat-text2imag-app-by-GenAI/README.md

 ## Troubleshooting: Firebase Storage CORS

-If you encounter issues with image uploads or downloads (e.g., CORS errors), follow these steps:
+If you encounter issues with image uploads or downloads (e.g., CORS errors), or Google login issues, follow these steps:

 1. **Enable Firebase Storage:**
    - Go to the [Firebase Console](https://console.firebase.google.com/), select your project, and enable Storage if not already enabled.